grpc-ecosystem/grpc-spring/README.md

 * `static://127.0.0.1:9090,[::1]:9090`

+You can also use service discovery based address resolution like this (requires a `DiscoveryClient` bean):

+* `discovery:///my-service-name`

-You can also use DNS based address resolution like this:
+Additionally, you can use DNS based address resolution like this:

 * `dns:///example.com`